 Traverse moorlands and mountains and visit ancient churches and historic cafés on a 1,500-year-old pilgrimage.

-There is a walking route in Europe believed to have been traversed by pilgrims since the 6th century.
+There is a walking route in Europe believed to have been traveled by pilgrims since the 6th century.
 No, it’s not the Camino de Santiago—which, incidentally, was established around 300 years later.
 This 135-mile trail is found in North Wales, and it cleaves its way through the foothills of Snowdonia’s mountains and along the sandy beaches and towering cliffs of the Llŷn Peninsula.
 It’s called the North Wales Pilgrim’s Way (in Welsh, Taith Pererin Gogledd Cymru) or, increasingly, the Welsh Camino.

-A group of local volunteers began reestablishing the walk in 2011 after it had been forgotten for nearly 500 years.
+A group of local volunteers began reestablish-ing the walk in 2011 after it had been forgotten for nearly 500 years.
 While it was originally a religious undertaking for Christians, its modern iteration is a BYOB (bring your own beliefs) pilgrimage.
 “I’d walked Spain’s Camino and knew we had an ancient route here too,” says Chris Potter, one of the (re)creators who researched and linked together a series of old footpaths and bridleways with abbeys, churches, and sacred places.

 The route begins at the 12th-century Basingwerk Abbey near Holywell.
 (From the U.S., it’s easiest to fly to Manchester, then take a car 47 miles to Holywell.)
 Highlights include Y Gop, a man-made Stone Age hill where remains of hyenas and bison have been unearthed; the Whistling Sands at Porthor, which squeak beneath the weight of each footstep; and Y Gegin Fawr, a café founded in the 13th century in Aberdaron that serves fish cakes and crab sandwiches.
 While Aberdaron is the end of the walking route, from there most travelers take a 20-minute boat ride to Bardsey Island, just as pilgrims did hundreds of years ago.—Phoebe Smith